fhorinek/BB/Dev/Setup.md

      **Window** / **Prefrences** / **C / C++** / **Build** / **Enviroment**
      Add Variabile **ADF_PATH** to **~/esp/esp-adf** and make sure that you select **Replace native enviroment with speciefied one**
- 12. If the build fail on */home/horinek/esp/esp-adf/components/audio_hal/driver/es7243/es7243.c* go to */home/horinek/esp/esp-adf/components/audio_hal/CMakeLists.txt* and remove or comment line with `./driver/es7243/es7243.c`
- 13. Copy files from *BB_esp_fw/patch* to *esp-idf/components* to store audio pipeline stack to the PSRAM